justeattakeaway/fozzie-components/packages/services/f-performance/README.md

 #### With custom logger function

-Additionally user can overwrite the logging function with their own, when specified as an `option`.
+Additionally user can overwrite the logging function with their own, when specified as an `config`.
 Custom logging function takes two arguments `metricName` and `data`.

 ```javascript
 // Instantiate with own logger Function